elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/variable-scope-closures.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Variable scope in JavaScript refers to the context in which a variable is accessible or visible within a program, determined by where it's declared (global, function, or block scope).<br /><br />
+  <div><strong>Interview Response:</strong> Variable scope in JavaScript refers to the context in which a variable is accessible or visible within a program, determined by where it's declared (global, function, or block scope).
   </div>
   </div>
 </details>